HoodieRocks/cocktail-spigot/README.md

 `/fetch` - This command fetches data from an API `[Currently WIP] [Removed until API comes]`

-`/rand <min> <max> <player> <board>` - This command will quickly and efficiently generate a random number, it can be fetched from the scoreboard, does not accept decimals
+`/rand <min> <max>` - This command will quickly and efficiently generate a random number, it's value can be fetched with `/execute store`

 `/damage <player> <amount>` - This command will damage the inputted player the amount specified, accepts decimals